March 27, 2015 | John Paul Catanzaro

 The take-home message: Sloppy form leads to sloppy results and injury!

-3. Proper placement of equipment and of the lifter.
+3. Proper placement of equipment and the lifter.
 Although common sense about safe lifting practices and environment should apply in every situation, it doesn’t always.
 There are all kinds of stories.
 Here are three that come to mind.

 Play it smart.
 I’ve seen too many fingers being clipped from weights laying around.
 Clear the area, make sure it’s safe to lift, and don’t do anything stupid.

 4. Muscular imbalances.
 Muscle balance between upper and lower hemispheres, front and back, and right and left sides of the body is important.
-How many guys do you see in the gym that have serious upper body development, but they look like they’re walking on pogo sticks?
+How many guys do you see in the gym that have serious upper body development, but look like they’re walking on pogo sticks?
 Or the ones that work only the “mirror” muscles and forget those that they can’t see.
 Obviously, if you neglect certain muscles long enough, it throws the body out of whack and sets you up for injury.

 There’s no doubt that many injuries are caused by muscular imbalances.
 Take the shoulder, for example, the most commonly injured joint from resistance training.
 It happens to be the most unstable joint in the human body, held together essentially by a small group of muscles known as the rotator cuff.
 Giving these particular muscles some attention is a step toward injury-proofing your shoulders, but how do most people do it?
-Whether for prehab or for rehab, elastic resistance is often used.
+Whether for prehab or rehab, elastic resistance is often used.
 Due to the unnatural ascending resistance curve, this form of training may not be the best option and may lead to frequent shoulder re-injuries.
 Favor free weights instead.

 5. Form and biomechanics.
 If a wide-stance squat or sumo-style deadlift is too wide, reduce the stance a bit.
 For many people, doing these movements edge-of-the-rack wide is a hip killer, but doing them semi-wide, like just a bit wider than shoulder width, causes no pain and leads to better results.
 There’s nothing in the rulebook that says you have to go a certain distance apart.